12 Petitions You Can Sign to Support the Black Lives Matter Movement

-Online petitions are popping up left and right in the wake of George Floyd’s murder.
+Online petitions have been popping up left and right ever since George Floyd’s murder rocked our world.
 While a signature can only do so much, it’s one of the quickest ways to have your voice heard, since it usually requires a simple name and email address.
 The method has proven to be successful in the past—there were several petitions to have the Minneapolis officers involved in the death of George Floyd charged, which is exactly what happened.
 While the petitions alone didn’t force the arrests, the public outcry certainly made a difference.

 1. Hands Up ActThe Hands Up Act is a proposed piece of legislation that suggests officers receive a mandatory 15-year prison sentence for the killing of unarmed men and women.